MaterializeInc/materialize/ex/chbench/README.md

 The components are orchestrated via [Docker Compose][docker-compose], which runs each component in a Docker container.
 You can run this demo via Linux, an EC2 VM instance, or a Mac laptop.
+Note that running Docker Compose will cause some overhead on macOS; to measure performance, you'll want to use Linux.

 Should you want to run this demo on a Mac laptop, you'll want to increase memory available to Docker Engine using the following steps:
    1. Open Docker for Mac's preferences window
    2. Go to the "Advanced" section.